 A complete cholesterol test — also called a lipid panel or lipid profile — is a blood test that can measure the amount of cholesterol and triglycerides in your blood.

-A cholesterol test can help determine your risk of the buildup of plaques in your arteries that can lead to narrowed or blocked arteries throughout your body (atherosclerosis).
+A cholesterol test can help determine your risk of the buildup of fatty deposits (plaques) in your arteries that can lead to narrowed or blocked arteries throughout your body (atherosclerosis).

 A cholesterol test is an important tool.
 High cholesterol levels often are a significant risk factor for coronary artery disease.

 High cholesterol usually causes no signs or symptoms.
 A complete cholesterol test is done to determine whether your cholesterol is high and to estimate your risk of heart attacks and other forms of heart disease and diseases of the blood vessels.

 A complete cholesterol test includes the calculation of four types of fats in your blood:

 - Total cholesterol.
 This is a sum of your blood's cholesterol content.

 - Low-density lipoprotein (LDL) cholesterol.
 This is called the "bad" cholesterol.
 Too much of it in your blood causes the buildup of fatty deposits (plaques) in your arteries (atherosclerosis), which reduces blood flow.
 These plaques sometimes rupture and can lead to a heart attack or stroke.

 - High-density lipoprotein (HDL) cholesterol.
 This is called the "good" cholesterol because it helps carry away LDL cholesterol, thus keeping arteries open and your blood flowing more freely.